Vegas is back, baby: Golden Knights beat Stars to tie series

 “We expected them to come out hard and respond,” center Tyler Seguin said.
 “They’re a great hockey team.”

 After no goals in the first period, Stastny scored on a redirection in front from Max Pacioretty.
-With the agitating Stars winger in the penalty box minutes later, Karlsson scored on the power play with Mark Stone sliding in front to screen Khudobin.
+With agitating Stars winger Corey Perry in the penalty box minutes later, Karlsson scored on the power play with Mark Stone sliding in front to screen Khudobin.

 Defenseman Shea Theodore, the only Vegas player to beat Demko in the final three games of that series, was in some pain on the bench early in the second after losing an edge, and it appeared he scored on the power play to make it 3-0.
 Dallas coach Rick Bowness successfully challenged for goalie interference to waive it off, but Nosek finished off a perfect tic-tac-toe passing play later in the period to give the Golden Knights the three-goal lead for real.